skatkov/miniflux-email-client/README.md

 Fork it and use it!

 ## Background
 There are plenty of "RSS-over-email" services out there - mailbrew, briefcake or tacodigest as example.
-This project aims to focus on main RSS-to-email feature, but using have it as open source using github and SMTP.

-In most cases, these things could be used free of charge.
+This project aims to rebuild essential features of those services, but using git + CI + SMTP.
+In most cases, these things could be used free of charge and no need to selfhost if you don't want to.

 ## Prerequisites
-- Github repo
+- Github repo + CI support
 - A Miniflux instance with an account
 - SMTP account (I use gmail, but make sure it's not you're main gmail account if you do)